schubergphilis/mercury/README.md

     $ curl http://localhost:9001/backend -H 'Content-Type: application/json'

 The web interface is mostly used for viewing the status of Mercury, however when you enable login, you can enable/disable backends if the correct credentials are provided.

-:warning: It is adviced not to expose the web interface to the public internet.
+:warning: It is adviced to *NOT* expose the web interface to the public internet.
+The world wide web has no reason to view your load balancer status.

 ## Checks
 There are a few checks which you can execute, and implement them in your monitoring system